Electronic design automation: Early days

-The next era began following the publication of "Introduction to VLSI Systems" by Carver Mead and Lynn Conway in 1980; considered the standard textbook for chip design.
+The next era began following the publication of "Introduction to VLSI Systems" by Carver Mead and Lynn Conway in 1980, and is considered the standard textbook for chip design.
 The result was an increase in the complexity of the chips that could be designed, with improved access to design verification tools that used logic simulation.
 The chips were easier to lay out and more likely to function correctly, since their designs could be simulated more thoroughly prior to construction.
 Although the languages and tools have evolved, this general approach of specifying the desired behavior in a textual programming language and letting the tools derive the detailed physical design remains the basis of digital IC design today.

 The earliest EDA tools were produced academically.
 One of the most famous was the "Berkeley VLSI Tools Tarball", a set of UNIX utilities used to design early VLSI systems.
-Still widely used are the Espresso heuristic logic minimizer, responsible for circuit complexity reductions and Magic, a computer-aided design platform.
+Widely used were the Espresso heuristic logic minimizer, responsible for circuit complexity reductions and Magic, a computer-aided design platform.
 Another crucial development was the formation of MOSIS, a consortium of universities and fabricators that developed an inexpensive way to train student chip designers by producing real integrated circuits.
 The basic concept was to use reliable, low-cost, relatively low-technology IC processes and pack a large number of projects per wafer, with several copies of chips from each project remaining preserved.
 Cooperating fabricators either donated the processed wafers or sold them at cost, as they saw the program as helpful to their own long-term growth.

-Birth of commercial EDA
+Commercial birth

 1981 marked the beginning of EDA as an industry.
-For many years, the larger electronic companies, such as Hewlett Packard, Tektronix and Intel, had pursued EDA internally, with managers and developers beginning to spin out of these companies to concentrate on EDA as a business.
+For many years, the larger electronic companies, such as Hewlett-Packard, Tektronix and Intel, had pursued EDA internally, with managers and developers beginning to spin out of these companies to concentrate on EDA as a business.
 Daisy Systems, Mentor Graphics and Valid Logic Systems were all founded around this time and collectively referred to as DMV.
 In 1981, the U.S. Department of Defense additionally began funding of VHDL as a hardware description language.
 Within a few years, there were many companies specializing in EDA, each with a slightly different emphasis.

 The first trade show for EDA was held at the Design Automation Conference in 1984 and in 1986, Verilog, another popular high-level design language, was first introduced as a hardware description language by Gateway Design Automation.
 Simulators quickly followed these introductions, permitting direct simulation of chip designs and executable specifications.
 Within several years, back-ends were developed to perform logic synthesis.